Prattville, Alabama

-Prattville is a city located within both Autauga and Elmore counties in the State of Alabama but serves as the county seat of Autauga County.
+Prattville is a city located within both Autauga and Elmore counties in the State of Alabama, United States, and serves as the county seat of Autauga County.
 As of the 2020 census, the population of the city was 37,781.
-Nicknamed "The Fountain City" due to the many artesian wells in the area, Prattville is part of the Montgomery metropolitan statistical area.
+Nicknamed "The Fountain City" due to the many artesian wells in the area, Prattville is part of the Montgomery Metropolitan Area.
+It was founded by Daniel Pratt.

 History

 Prattville was founded in 1839 by industrialist and architect Daniel Pratt.
 The area was largely inhabited by Native Americans and a few settlers when Pratt, a native of Temple, New Hampshire, first observed the Autauga Creek in the 1830s.
 He purchased approximately 1,000 acre from Joseph May at $21.00 an acre, and set out to build his manufacturing facilities and the town along the banks of Autauga Creek.
 The location was chosen because the creek could supply power to the cotton gin manufacturing equipment.
 The town became an industrial center and rapidly grew.
 In 1868, it was named the county seat for Autauga County.

 Prattville contains several sites on the National Register of Historic Places, including the Daniel Pratt Historic District, Bell House and Buena Vista.